 2. Offering the Same Foods Every Day

 It’s easy to rely on the same foods your little one already accepts, especially if you’re dealing with a picky eater.
-While familiar favourites are comforting, babies also need exposure to other foods to develop eating confidence.
+While familiar favourites are comforting, little one's also need exposure to other foods to develop eating confidence.

-Research shows it can take 10–15 exposures for babies to accept a new food.
+Research shows it can take 10–15 exposures for little one's to accept a new food.
 Gentle persistence teaches flexibility and prevents the habit of fixating on one food only.

 3. Ignoring Fullness and Hunger Cues

 Parents often misinterpret crying, thinking it always signals hunger.
-Babies cry for many reasons tiredness, overstimulation, discomfort, or temperature changes.
+Little one's cry for many reasons tiredness, overstimulation, discomfort, or temperature changes.

 Fullness cues include: